ableplayer/ableplayer/README.md

 Compatibility
 -------------

-*Able Player* has been tested with the following browsers and assistive technologies.
+*Able Player* has been tested with the following browsers.

 -   Firefox 3.x and higher
 -   Internet Explorer 10 and higher
+-   Microsoft Edge all versions
 -   Google Chrome 7.0 and higher
 -   Opera 10.63 and higher
 -   Safari 5.0 on Mac OS X